SimonPadbury/baselayer/_src/buttons.md

 </button>
 ```

-For icon-only buttons, add `.icon` and have only a single character or icon in the button.
+For icon-only buttons, add `icon` and have only a single character or icon in the button.

 <form>
   <p class="flex flex-middle">